zeruhur/loner/en/wip/world_builders_guide.md

 ## **Chapter 5: Crafting Your Own D66 Random Tables**

-One of *Loner*'s strengths is its use of **D66 tables** to generate unexpected details, helping solo players spark creativity and break through decision paralysis.
-Whether you’re creating a setting, filling it with encounters, or defining unique narrative elements, D66 tables allow you to introduce structured randomness while keeping the world flexible and emergent.
+One of *Loner*'s greatest tools is the **D66 table**—a compact engine of surprise that helps solo players spark ideas and overcome decision paralysis.
+These tables inject structured randomness into setting creation, encounters, and narrative twists, keeping the world fluid, unpredictable, and full of possibility.

 This chapter will guide you through designing **custom D66 tables** that fit your setting, enrich gameplay, and ensure every session feels fresh and dynamic.